Meeting Students' Needs: Differentiation Tips for Teachers

 During Directions:

-- I request students to give me a thumbs up when they complete a step.
-Breaking down each direction into manageable steps, I ensure understanding, and if I notice a student is "lost," I'll say, "Give me a thumbs up when you have your pink paper in front of you."
+I request students give me a thumbs up when they complete a step.
+Breaking down each direction into manageable steps helps me ensure understanding.
+If I notice a student is "lost," I'll break down the steps even more and say, "Give me a thumbs up when you have your pink paper in front of you."

 Name Tagging: